laskowskaaleksandraa/manufacturing-powerbi-dashboard/README.md

 - realistic synthetic data modelling,
 - structured dashboard architecture and interaction logic.

-The dashboard is designed to support both operational and strategic decision-making during regular management review meetings.
+The dashboard is designed to support both operational and strategic decision-making by providing a shared, KPI-driven view for regular management review meetings.

 Dashboard Scope
 The report analyses the main types of production losses: